openstack-archive/infra-manual/doc/source/creators.rst

        templates:
          - system-required

+Official OpenStack projects should implement the OpenStack wide jobs mentioned in the `Project Testing Interface`_ (PTI) document.
+These jobs will also be listed in this project block and not in the project's ``.zuul.yaml``.

 Adding additional jobs can be done in the central repository or in your new project's ``.zuul.yaml`` file.
 For more information on addition additional jobs into your project, see